brianmaierjr/long-haul/README.md

-## Rafael Cattan GitHub
+## Rafael Cattan GitHub Repo

-Hi, this is my Github repo, where I (try) to post some of my workings as a data-Scientist.
+Hi!
+I've set up a dedicated website to showcase all my latest data science projects.
+Check out this GitHub repository for all the cool stuff I've been (trying) working on!